ctf-wiki/ctf-wiki/README.md

 Before reading the Wiki, we hope to give you some advice:

 - Learn to ask [smart-questions](http://www.catb.org/~esr/faqs/smart-questions.html) .
-- Making extensive use of Google Search for self-improvement.
+- Learn to use Google Search for self-improvement.
-- Be comfortable at least one programming language, such as Python.
+- Be good at least one programming language, such as Python.
 - Practice is the most important learning tool.
-- Maintain the passions and desire to learn about new techniques..
+- Maintain the passions and desire to learn about new techniques.

 The security circle is small and the areas of exploration is vast.
 Let's get started with **CTF Wiki**!